-Yes, we can accommodate large-scale orders for your commercial needs.
-Call us at 1.888.354.JAVA (5282) and select “Coffee and Tea Sales” or reach out to us through our Email at Sales@OutOfTheGreyCoffee.com.
+Call us at 1.888.354.JAVA (5282) & select “Coffee & Tea Sales” or reach out to us through our Email at Sales@OutOfTheGreyCoffee.com.

-You can call me, Java Jack, directly at 1.888.354.JAVA (5282) and select “extension 700”.
+You can call me, Java Jack, directly at 1.888.354.JAVA (5282) & select “extension 700”.

 We all know the expression “Daily Grind” wasn’t coined as something to look forward to.
 However, where coffee is concerned, the daily grind becomes one of life’s foremost simple pleasures.